ivandustin/crucifixion/README.md

 The Tomb is Empty

-> Now after the Sabbath, toward the dawn of the first day of the week, Mary Magdalene and the other Mary went to see the tomb.
+> After the Sabbath, toward the dawn of the first day of the week, Mary Magdalene and the other Mary went to see the tomb.
 >
 > — _Matthew 28:1_